anishathalye/mathematics-of-deep-learning/README.md

-# The Mathematics of Deep Learning
+# The Mathematics of Deep Learning:

-The class site is at http://www.anishathalye.com/mathematics-of-deep-learning/
+The class site is http://www.anishathalye.com/mathematics-of-deep-learning/

 I'll be uploading lecture videos at some point and linking to them from here.
 If you're going through the material (slides, notes, and Jupyter notebooks) in this repository independently, I highly recommend either watching the lecture videos or reading through the presenter notes while reading the slides.

-## Outline
+## Outline:

 * Introduction (`00-xx`)
 * Key ideas, part 1 (`01-xx`)